evilrobot-01/HoneyComb/README.md

 ## Building an Arch Linux USB

+The below steps will create an Arch Linux USB drive with the generic Arch Linux ARM build.
+You will need to use a USB network adapter until a custom kernel is built later in this guide.
 Based on information from https://itsfoss.com/install-arch-raspberry-pi/ and https://gist.github.com/thalamus/561d028ff5b66310fac1224f3d023c12.

-Firstly create a working folder and then pull down the latest generic ARM build:
+On a Linux machine, firstly create a working folder and then pull down the latest generic ARM build:

     mkdir alarm && cd alarm
     wget http://os.archlinuxarm.org/os/ArchLinuxARM-aarch64-latest.tar.gz